takucnoel-endo/Taku_DataScience_Portfolio/README.md

 * IDE: Spyder(Data Cleaning, Model Building), Jupyter Notebook(EDA)

 **Summary**
-* Objecctive: What are the variables that impacts company's lead time, and how?
+* Objective 1: What are the variables that impacts company's lead time, and how?
 Can we predict company product lead time based on past data?
+* Objective 2: Can we predict whether certain order might be in a risk of late delivery?
 * Performed multivariate linear regression model on dataset that I aqquired from kaggle.com
 * Feature engineered, and cleaned original data.
 * Performed exploratory analysis on the cleaned dataset.